An Italian contractor, Marco Zoccoli, has threatened to drag his country into a dispute with a Nigerian businessman, Sani Dangote.

 “His company, MPS Limited, was involved in the production of timber and they were having issues because, in Calabar, you can only sell finished wooden products.
 So he approached me to help with the production of wooden doors for the Nigerian market.

 “I was supposed to be paid 4000 euros as salary per month, with an additional N200,000 for my local upkeep,” Mr Zoccoli said.

 He said Mr Dangote promised to match the salary in his previous employment with the one he was to be paid in the contract.
 According to Mr Zoccoli, the Nigerian businessman also promised to increase his salary over time.

 However, a few months into his employment Mr Zoccoli said he noticed a disturbing development that attracted several changes in the terms of his contract and personal life.

-“NPS deals with the production of timber and Dansa Agro Allied deals on plantation.
-I worked as Managing Director of a branch of the NPS for Mr Dangote’s organisation.
+“MPS deals with the production of timber and Dansa Agro Allied deals on plantation.
+I worked as Managing Director of a branch of the MPS for Mr Dangote’s organisation.
 I also did the concrete work foundation for the installations during the time before the machines for my work was brought,” Mr Zoccoli added.